m-crown/OMEinfo/README.md

   <img src="images/omeinfo_cli_complete.png" alt="Image of OMEinfo CLI on completion" width="50%" height="auto" />
 </p>

+### Running OMEinfo with locally stored geoTIFF files

+By default, OMEinfo runs analyses with a version of the data packet stored in the cloud (currently, an AWS S3 bucket).
+It is also possible to run OMEinfo using a locally stored version of the data packet, should the remote version become unavailable.

+For the Dash app, build as normal, or download from Docker hub, and change directory to the location where the local version of the data packet is stored.
+On execution add the following parameters:

+`docker run -p 8050:8050 mattcrown/omeinfo:latest -v $PWD:/data/ -e OMEINFO_URL=/data/[DATA_PACKET_HERE] omeinfo`

+$PWD can also be replaced with the fully resolved path to the directory in which the data packet is stored on your machine.
+Replace [DATA_PACKET_HERE] with the filename(s) of the data packet files necessary for analysis.
+For example, if running the OMEinfo v2 data packet locally (a single file) the command would look like this:

+`docker run -p 8050:8050 -v $PWD:/data/ -e OMEINFO_URL=/data/omeinfo_v2.tif -e OMEINFO_VERSION=2.0.0 mattcrown/omeinfo:latest`

+and from the CLI tool:

+`omeinfo.py --data_version 2.0.0 --source_data omeinfo_v2.tif --location_file test_addresses.tsv`

+If running the OMEinfo v1 data packet, it would instead look like this:

+`docker run -p 8050:8050 -v $PWD:/data/ -e OMEINFO_URL=/data/rurpopkop_v1_cog.tif,/data/co2_v1_cog.tif,/data/no2_v1_cog.tif -e OMEINFO_VERSION=1.0.0 mattcrown/omeinfo:latest`

+and from the CLI tool (assuming you are currently in the directory with the data files and test data file):

+`omeinfo.py --data_version 1.0.0 --source_data rurpopkop_v1_cog.tif,co2_v1_cog.tif,no2_v1_cog.tif --location_file test_addresses.tsv`

+With the v1 data packet, it is important to specify files as a single comma-separated string, in the order RurPopKop file, CO2 file, NO2 file.

 ## Data Sources

 ### Current: OMEinfo V2 dataset